PDF Version of this Document

 - Physiology and Biophysics

-Students can choose a thesis advisor from a diverse group of active research scientists who share a tradition of extramural support, primarily from the NIH.
-More information on each faculty member can be found on departmental web pages (http://www.rosalindfranklin.edu).
+Students can choose a dissertation advisor from a diverse group of active research scientists who share a tradition of extramural support, primarily from the NIH.
+The following faculty members participate in research or teaching PhD students.
+More detail can be found by clicking on each faculty member's hyperlinked name:

 Lisa Ebihara, Associate Professor of Physiology and Biophysics: M.D./Ph.D., Duke University, 1981; Structure and function of gap junctional proteins.